QingLi-Chloe/DSRAE_GUI/README.md

     2. DSRAE analysis
     3. Temporal results: first get the temporal results
     4. Spatial results: then get the spatial results, due to the spatial results are derived by the temporal results.

+Requirements:
+The version of Python is 3.5
+The version of Keras is 2.2.4
+The version of Tensorflow is 1.13.1